legendu-net/blog/misc/content/2017-06-11-error-exception-handling-and-testing-in-scala.markdown

 `require` means that the caller of the method is at fault and should fix its call (think of it a bit as e.g., HTTP 400 BadRequest).
 Use `require` whenever you want a constraint on parameters.
-Use `assert`,
-whenever you want to make sure some conditions (like invariants) are always true during execution.
+Use `assert` whenever you want to make sure some conditions (like invariants) are always true during execution.
-It as a way of testing.
+It is a way of testing.

 ```scala
 def assert(assertion: Boolean) {